Seyed2357/Probabilistic-Fair-Clustering/README.md

 * `time` : Float that is the time taken for the LP to be solved.
 * `cluster_time` : Float that is the time taken for the vanilla clustering to occur.
 0 if `violating` is true.

-## Note: ML predictions only exist for the census1990 data set
+## Refernces
+This code is based on for "faor algorithms for clustering":  https://github.com/nicolasjulioflores/fair_algorithms_for_clustering